Volkswagen set to gain full control over Germany's MAN

-MUNICH Volkswagen AG (VOWG_p.DE) is set to gain full strategic and financial control over truckmaker MAN SE (MANG.DE) when it wields its 75 percent stake to approve a vote at MAN's annual shareholders' meeting on Thursday.
+MUNICH, June 6 Volkswagen AG is set to gain full strategic and financial control over truckmaker MAN SE when it wields its 75 percent stake to approve a vote at MAN's annual shareholders' meeting on Thursday.

-While the vote's outcome is a foregone conclusion, shareholders criticised a VW-instigated management reshuffle that sidelined MAN's chief executive and eventually led to the February departure of its chief financial officer.
+While the vote's outcome is a foregone conclusion, shareholders are expected to criticise a VW-instigated management reshuffle that sidelined MAN's chief executive and eventually led to the February departure of its chief financial officer.

-"An era comes to an end, the era of a proud, independent MAN," said Daniela Bergdolt of the German shareholder rights group DSW, referring to the company's more than 250 years of operation.

 MAN investors have in recent years been critical of the domineering approach taken by Volkswagen and its Chairman Ferdinand Piech, the softly spoken but powerful patriarch who runs both companies' supervisory boards.